 Two Global News online journalists have been honoured for their health reporting by the Registered Nurses’ Association of Ontario.

-Cain and Chai will be honoured with other winners at the nurses’ association annual general meeting in Toronto on April 17.
-It’s the RNAO’s 90th anniversary.
+Chai and Russell will be honoured with other winners at the nurses’ association annual general meeting in Toronto on April 28.